claceio/docs/content/docs/Applications/Overview.md

 To change app to be un-authenticated, add `--auth none` to the `app create` command.
 After an app is created, the auth type can be changed by running `app update-settings auth none /myapp`.
 OAuth based authentication is also supported, see [authentication]({{< ref "docs/configuration/authentication" >}}) for details.

 {{<callout type="warning" >}}
-Changes done to the app settings using the `app update` command are not staged or versioned, they apply immediately to the stage/prod/preview apps.
+Changes done to the app settings using the `app update-settings` command are not staged or versioned, they apply immediately to the stage/prod/preview apps.
 App settings are fundamental properties of the app, like what authentication type to use, what git auth key to use etc.

 All other changes done to app metadata (like account linking, permission approval and code reload) are staged before deployment.
-Use the `--promote` option to promote the change after applying it on the staging app.
-When a promotion is done, all previously staged changes for that app are promoted, not just the most recent change.
+Use the `--promote` option on the change to promote the change immediately after applying it on the staging app.
+Use `app promote` command to promote later.
+When a promotion is done, **all** previously staged changes for that app are promoted, not just the most recent change.
 {{</callout>}}